georgecpp/studwizard/README.md

 ## How to use
 ### `git clone https://github.com/georgecpp/studwizard.git`
+- Open 2 terminals, one for the backend and one for the frontend, as so:
 - Go to the backend directory, run:
 ### `npm install`
 - then